MedImAIR/brain-mri-processing-pipeline/nnUNet/README.md

 To see descriptions of the arguments run `python main.py --help`.
 You can customize the training process.
 For details, see the [NVIDIA repo](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/Segmentation/nnUNet).

-The model trains for at least `--min_epochs` and at most `--max_epochs` epochs.
-After each epoch evaluation, the validation set is done and validation loss is monitored for early stopping (see `--patience` flag).
-Default training settings are:
-* Adam optimizer with learning rate of 0.0008 and weight decay 0.0001.
-* Training batch size is set to 2 for 3D U-Net.

-This default parametrization is applied when running scripts from the `scripts/` directory and when running `main.py` without explicitly overriding these parameters.
-By default, the training is in full precision.
-To enable AMP, pass the `--amp` flag.
-AMP can be enabled for every mode of execution.

-The default configuration minimizes a function `L = (1 - dice_coefficient) + cross_entropy` during training and reports achieved convergence as [dice coefficient](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) per class.
-The training, with a combination of dice and cross entropy has been proven to achieve better convergence than a training using only dice.

 To load the pretrained model provide `--ckpt_path <path/to/checkpoint>`.

 5. To save predictions: